eceo-epfl/deepreefmap-api/README.md

-# RIVER API
+# ECEO API
-The backend API for the RIVER lab
+The backend API for the ECEO lab

 ### Seed the database with some data